 Jardin des Plantes

 The Jardin des Plantes is one of few botanical gardens in central Paris and one of the most interesting to frequent.
-Not only are there numerous varieties of flowers and plants, there is also a paleontology museum and a small zoo within the garden.
+Not only are there numerous varieties of flowers and plants, there is also a palaeontology museum and a small zoo within the garden.
+Visit on a weekday if you’re trying to avoid crowds.

 Parc de Bagatelle

-Not everyone knows that there’s a castle in the center of Paris and that is perhaps why the Chateau de Bagatelle remains one of Paris’ best-kept secrets.
+Not everyone knows that there’s a castle in the center of Paris.
+That is perhaps why the Chateau de Bagatelle remains one of Paris’ best-kept secrets.
 The chateau itself is rather sweet, but it’s the gardens that are the real attraction.
 Luscious grass rolls into manicured rose gardens that roll into established flowerbeds – these gardens really do have it all.
 Keep your eye out for the peacocks that roam the grounds showing off their glorious colours.

 The main pull of this park is the outstanding views over the city that can be best enjoyed from Temple de la Sibylle, an Italianesque pagoda at the highest peak.
 The park is unique to any other as it is landscaped around jugged cliff faces with a lake and cascading waterfalls.

-Parc Monceau has a palatial feel to it; enclosed by gold gates reminiscent of Versailles and overlooked by classic Haussmannian architecture.
+Parc Monceau has a palatial feel to it and is easily one of my favourite gardens in Paris.
+It is enclosed by gold gates reminiscent of Versailles and overlooked by classic Haussmannian architecture.
 The park becomes very lively in the warmer months filled with Parisians enjoying their lunch break al fresco and seeking a little calm from the working day.

 Place des Vosges